 We have designed our manufacturing processes to produce high quality products at competitive costs.
 The strategy is threefold: outsource, automate, and localize.
-We have outsourcing agreements with three of the world's leading global electronics manufacturing service providers, Jabil Circuit, Inc., Celestica LLC and Flextronics Industrial Ltd. By using these contract manufacturers rather than building our own manufacturing infrastructure, we are able to access advanced manufacturing equipment, processes, skills and capacity on a "capital light" budget.
+We currently contract to have our solar products manufactured by three of the world's leading global electronics manufacturing service providers, Jabil Circuit, Inc., Celestica LLC and Flextronics Industrial Ltd, while the contract with Celestica will terminate as of May 1, 2019.
+By using contract manufacturers rather than building our own manufacturing infrastructure, we are able to access advanced manufacturing equipment, processes, skills and capacity on a "capital light" budget.
 Our contract manufacturers are responsible for funding the capital expenses incurred in connection with the manufacture of our products, except with regard to end-of-line testing equipment and other specific manufacturing equipment utilized in assembling our products or sub-components which are financed and owned by the company.
 We expect to continue this funding arrangement in the future, with respect to any expansions to such existing lines.
 Further, contracting with global providers such as Jabil, Celestica and Flextronics gives us added flexibility to manufacture certain products in China, closer to target markets in Asia and the North American west coast as well as other products in Romania and Hungary, closer to target markets in Europe and the North American east coast, potentially increasing responsiveness to customers while reducing costs and delivery times.
 In July 2017, we executed a long term lease agreement for 10,000 square meters in Israel, intended for the establishment of a manufacturing facility for the production of product prototypes, manufacturing and the development of proprietary manufacturing and testing equipment.
-The facility is under development.
+The facility is still under development.

 We have developed propriety automated assembly lines for the manufacturing of our power optimizers.
 These assembly lines, currently operating in all of our manufacturing facilities enable the manufacturing of more than 4,000 optimizers per machine per day.
-We invest resources in additional automated assembly lines as well as in automated machinery for subassembly of certain components used in our products, and we own and are responsible for funding all of the capital expenses related thereto.
+We invest resources in additional automated assembly lines as well as in automated machinery for subassembly and self-manufacturing of certain components used in our products, and we own and are responsible for funding all of the capital expenses related thereto.
 The current and expected capital expenses associated with these automated assembly lines and other machinery are not significant and will be funded out of our cash flows.
 In addition, we are in the process of designing an automatic assembly line for the production of embedded optimizers.